13 Best Lesbian Vampire Movies & Shows: Complete Guide (Updated 2025)

 Plot: While the show focuses on various supernatural relationships, it features several significant lesbian vampire storylines.

-Review: Though not centered on lesbian characters, the show’s queer vampire elements broke new ground on mainstream TV.
-Pam and Tara’s relationship is particularly compelling.
+Review: Though not focused on lesbian characters, the show’s queer vampire components pushed limits on mainstream TV.
+Especially interesting is Pam and Tara’s relationship.

 Final Thoughts